mt32net/mt32CS/README.md

 ## About

 Please note that this is just the frontent.
-This piece of software will only display content it gets via a specified [GraphQL](https://graphql.org/).
+This piece of software will only display content it gets via a specified [GraphQL](https://graphql.org/) API.

 This website is written out of personal need, but feel free to use it yourself or fork it, as long as you give credit.